YodaEmbedding/YodaEmbedding.github.io/content/post/learned-image-compression.md

 Learned image compression (LIC) applies deep learning models to the task of image compression.
-It is also sometimes known as deep image compression or neural image compression.
+It is also known as deep image compression or neural image compression.
 This article introduces learned image compression, and in the future, will be updated to provide a brief survey of the current landscape and state-of-the-art (SOTA).